dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 ---

 # **1. Introduction**
 If you are here that means you wish to cut the crap and understand how to train your own Neural Language Model.
 If you are a regular user of frameworks like Keras, Tflearn, etc., then you know how easy it has become these days to build, train and deploy Neural Network Models.
 If not then you will probably by the end of this post.
+Clone [this repository](https://github.com/dashayushman/neural-language-model) (refer to Section 5 for details) to get the Jupyter Notebook and run it on your computer.

 <br>
 # **2. Prerequisite**
 1. [**Python**](https://www.tutorialspoint.com/python/): I will be using Python 3.5 for this tutorial

-2. [**LSTM**](http://colah.github.io/posts/2015-08-Understanding-LSTMs/): If you dont know what LSTMs are, then this is a must read.
+2. [**LSTM**](http://colah.github.io/posts/2015-08-Understanding-LSTMs/): If you don't know what LSTMs are, then this is a must read.

 3. [**Basics of Machine Learning**](https://www.youtube.com/watch?v=2uiulzZxmGg): If you want to dive into Machine Learning/Deep Learning, then I strongly recommend the first 4 lectures from [Stanford's CS231]() by Andrej Karpathy.